I randomly came across this post and thought that, especially with the holidays coming up, we could all probably use some of these reminders!

-The other day, I got a pingback from the Grumpy Rumblings blog, where Nicole and Maggie write.
+The other day, I got a pingback from another blog.

 (To wit: they have a wedding photo book that they rarely crack open.)